FarruxbekNozimov/Calculator/README.md

-# Calculator Application in Python in PYQT5
+# Calculator Application in PYQT5